 A marketing plan that generates internet traffic via social media, SEO, or even sponsored search is a terrific place to start, but it is by no means a guarantee that those visitors will be taking the crucial step of becoming consumers.
 We shift our attention to CRO marketing for this.

-What Is CRO Marketing, Fundamentals?
+What Is CRO Marketing?

 Conversion rate optimization, or CRO, marketing is the methodical process of raising the proportion of site visitors who complete a desired activity, such as joining a mailing list, providing personal information on a form, signing up for a seminar, etc.